Ancient City of Bosra

 The Ancient City of Bosra is an archaeological site located in the city of Bosra, Syria.
-The site illustrates the Roman, Byzantine and Muslim civilizations, and is inscribed by UNESCO in the list of World Heritage.
+The site illustrates the Roman, Byzantine and Muslim civilizations, and was inscribed by UNESCO on the list of World Heritage Sites in 1980.

 History

 Bosra, once the capital of the Roman province of Arabia, was an important stopover on the ancient caravan route to Mecca.
 A magnificent 2nd-century Roman theatre, early Christian ruins and several mosques are found within its great walls.